edamla/mediterraneanagency/_books/2021-09-01-selim-the-resolute.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The valiant and brave ruler who enlarged the em- pire he took over by two and a half times in eight years and gave the Ottoman Empire a tremendous power that dominates three continents...
+The valiant and brave ruler who enlarged the empire he took over by two and a half times in eight years and gave the Ottoman Empire a tremendous power that dominates three continents...
 The “Yavuz” ruler, who made the Mediterranean